 A number of the proposed excavation areas are driven by arsenic.
-Based on NDEP input, Tronox has adjusted the proposed excavation areas to remove soil within ten feet of the ground surface where concentrations of arsenic exceed the background concentration of 7.2 mg/kg.
-A previous issue centered on RZ-D-24 (now RZ-D-25).
-As requested by NDEP, the proposed excavation of RZ-D-25 is now 1 foot bgs.
+Based on NDEP input, Tronox has adjusted the proposed excavation areas to remove soil within 10 feet of the ground surface where concentrations of arsenic exceed the background concentration of 7.2 mg/kg.